jinchizhong/node-serve-cgi/README.md

       done(headers, body);
     };

-logger: (default: console.log) Where to output logs about serve-cgi.
+`logger`: (default: console.log) Where to output logs about serve-cgi.
-stderr: (default: console.log) Where to output stderr of cgi.
+`stderr`: (default: console.log) Where to output stderr of cgi.